saswatinandan/CombineHarvester/ttH_htt/instructions/README_plotter.md

-# One example of command
+# One example of command chain

 I give one example of the set of commands in the usual structure of subfolders I use to not get lost